Testosterone Therapy in Indianapolis, IN

 Due to the potential side effects mentioned above, testosterone therapy requires close monitoring and regular office visits.
 Because testosterone also carries the risk for abuse, it is considered a controlled substance by the United States Drug Enforcement Administration (DEA).
 It is under strict control by the government.

-Schedule an Consultation for Low Testosterone Therapy in Indianapolis
+Schedule a Consultation for Low Testosterone Therapy in Indianapolis

 If you are currently experiencing symptoms of low testosterone the first step to managing your symptoms is to schedule an appointment with one of our board-certified urologist and discuss your options with them.
-To schedule an appointment with Dr. Kovac or Dr. Tatem, please call Urology of Indiana today at (877) 362-2778.
+To schedule an appointment Dr. Tatem, please call Urology of Indiana today at (877) 362-2778.